-If it does, the work must be done or supervised by a ‘licensed building practitioner’ (LBP).
-(Find out when you can do restricted building work yourself below.)
+Restricted building work must be done or supervised by a Licensed Building Practitioner (LBP).
+Find out when you can do restricted building work yourself.

-Restricted building work is design or construction work that’s structural or affects the weathertightness of the house.
+Restricted building work is design or construction work that is structural or affects the weathertightness of the house.
 It covers elements such as:

 - external moisture-management systems

 - active fire safety systems (in small to medium-sized apartments).

 LBPs are professionals approved by us who are qualified (and have licences) to carry out restricted building work.
 They include:

 Chartered professional engineers aren’t LBPs, but they are licensed to supervise and undertake restricted building work.